Skip to main content

 Getting Started

 In basic terms, an oracle is a function that answers a yes or no question.
-In your case, you are writing an oracle to decide if the supplied function correctly solves the Stable Matching Problem.
+In your case, you are writing an oracle to decide if the supplied function performs the right steps and reports the correct result, in solving a Preference Matching Problem.

 Your oracle’s job is to generate and feed test inputs to a given "solution" (possibly incorrect) then test the correctness of the output.
 In the past, you did this by comparing the output to a precomputed "right answer".
 This assumes two things: there is only one right answer, and that it is easy for you to find it.